aws-samples/amazon-fraud-detector-python-sdk/docs/MANUAL.md

 * IP_ADDRESS
 * EMAIL_ADDRESS

-For other data types we advice to run some pre-checks on your data.
+For other data types run manual pre-checks on the data.
 The `Profiler` will catogrize these entries as **UNKNOWN**.

-You will also find a `get_summary_stats_table` method that summarizes the categories found in you table:
+You will also find a `get_summary_stats_table` method that summarizes the categories found in the source data:

 ```python
 summary_table = profiler.get_summary_stats_table(data=df)